 - Store cards

-Make sure you have all the evidence ready BEFORE you apply so you can easily upload it during the application process.
+Please make sure you have all the evidence ready before you apply, so you can easily upload it during the application process.

 In exceptional circumstances emergency loans may be available to undergraduate full-time students, for example:

 - for first-year undergraduate students where there has been a delay in funding